No: 43 / Family: Platycnemididae / Genus: Prodasineura

 The fourth species of the genus Prodasineura I have now added to my blog is Prodasineura doisuthepensis.
-I initially thought this was P. collaris, until my mistake was pointed out to me by Noppadon Makbun (who else!?!).
+I initially thought this was P. collaris, until my mistake was pointed out to me by Noppadon Makbun (who else?!)
 When I visited Chiang Mai in March 2010, this species was abundant high up in the national parks, especially (you guessed it) Doi Suthep.
 I recently saw many specimens residing at the stream which runs through Nam Nao NP ...
 I was really happy to see this species here.
+Since then, I have seen this species quite a lot, especially around Chaiyaphum and Petchabun.

 The male is easily distinguished by its bold blue marks to the thorax and abdomen.
 They like to sit in the sunshine over streams.

 The female is much more boring in comparison and is similar to other females of the Prodasineura genus.
-It does have slightly blue hues to the thorax and eyes.
+It does have slightly blueish hues to the thorax and eyes.

 Ovipositing ...